wry0313/gavinwang.dev/posts/tailwind_animation.md

 }
 ```

-Now lets look at another example: how to make a animation that goes in a circular path? like this:<span className="animate-moveCircle inline-block">✍️</span>
+Now let's look at another example: how to make a animation that goes in a circular path? like this:<span className="animate-moveCircle inline-block">✍️</span>

 Here is the code:
 ```js